altuzar/Camera_Raider/README.md

 ## Install

-First, create a MySql server and create a database there called "cameras".
-You can use MySql, Postgres, Sqlite or any ActiveRecord engine you want, just change the config/db.yml and check the users and passwords for that.
+First, install a database engine and setup the users/grants.
+You can use MySql, Postgres, Sqlite or any ActiveRecord engine you want, just change the config/database.yml and check the users and passwords for that.
+This will create some databases called cameras_dev, cameras_test and cameras_prod.

 ```
 bundle install
+rake db:create
 rake db:migrate
 rake db:seed
 rails s